boltops-tools/kubes/docs/_docs/generators.md

 title: Generators
 ---

 Kubes ships with a few generators to help you get building with Kubernetes quickly.
+The generated  starter YAML should be modified and customized for your needs.

 ## Examples